kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 1. The Client ID
 2. The Client Secret
-3. Which provider...string value from [google|github|xxxxx]
+3. ~~Which provider...string value from [google|github|azure]~~ only google is supported by capstan at present
-4. Domain Restiction like `mycompany.com`
+4. Domain Restiction `mycompany.com`

+- Capstan was tested with GSUITE/GCP.
+To set-up Oauth2 in your GCP project follow the support [guide](https://support.google.com/cloud/answer/6158849).
-5. You will need to set the authorized redirect URL to `https://spinnaker-api.$DOMAIN/login`
+- When setting up the credentials make sure you set the authorized redirect URL to `https://$api_fqdn/login` like https://spinnaker-api.example.com/login

-Using your project's
+You will need to update the terraform attributes in `variables.tf`
+- `oauth2_clientid` with the clientId
+- `oauth2_secret` with the client secret
+- `gsuite` with the gsuite domain of who is allowed to login.

 ## Activating

+If you have update all the variables terraform attributes in `variables.tf`